climatedu/climatedu/data/course/solutions.md

 text: '#401d5c'
 highlight: '#7c529e'
 sections:
-  - Adaptation vs mitigation
+  - Adaptation vs. mitigation
   - Project Drawdown, a cause for hope
-  - Nature based solutions
+  - Nature-based solutions
   - Innovative technologies
   - Legislation
-  - But doesn’t fighting climate change hurt the economy?
+  - The economics of fighting climate change
   - Spreading awareness
   - What you can do right now
 ---